Curriculum statement for the teaching and learning of Geography

 - Visits to the local area as part of a study about Our Town, linked with history (Year 1/ 2)

-- Visits to Walney and Coniston Coppermines Year3/4)
+- Visits to Roudsea Woods and Coniston Coppermines Year3/4)

 -Viking visitor to Year 3/ 4

-- Use of map reading skills at Coniston Water Park residential trip (Year 4 / 5)
+- Use of map reading skills at outdoor residential centres (Year 3 / 4)

 - Orienteering Units in P.E.
 (Juniors)